martinvichnal/smart-home/README.md

 -   _Feel free to **improve, use or fork** this repository in your own projects :)_
 -   _For any bugs or improvements feel free to make an [issue](https://github.com/martinvichnal/smart-home/issues) or make a [pull request](https://github.com/martinvichnal/smart-home/pulls)_

+- NOTE: There are major bugs, inefficiency and security issues.
+This is not at all the best implementation of the system.
+I just flew too close to the sun and wanted to see what I am capable of.
 ---
 # Table of Contents